Lassenoerre/datascience/README.md

 - The datasets folder
 - functions.py
 - final_notebook.ipynb
-- Executable notebook.ipynb (For demonstration purposes - Our script is basically scattered across many notebooks for now)
+- Executable notebook.ipynb (For demonstration purposes - Our script is basically scattered across many notebooks for now and it would take +100 hours of runtime to execute)